is210-fall-2106/is210-week-02-synthesizing/task_01.rst

 Docutils
 ========

-A fantastic documentation generator that interprets reStruturedText and turns it into rich documents.
+A fantastic documentation generator that interprets reStructuredText and turns it into rich documents.

 Web Frameworks
 ==============